haiyan-e-liu/Project_1_Airbnb/README.md

 The main findings of the analysis can be found at the [blog post available here]().

-## Licensing, Authors, and Acknowledgements <a name = "acknowledgements"></a>
+## Licensing and Acknowledgements <a name = "licensing"></a>

-Thanks to Figure Eight Inc. for the data.
+Thanks to Airbnb and Kaggle for the data.
+The licensing for the data and other descriptive information can be found [here](https://www.kaggle.com/airbnb/seattle).